zengyizhen/ANLP/lab_2/README.md

-# Lab 2 is not available yet!
+# Lab 2 will become available in Week 3!